zaksabeast/PokemonRNGGuides/guides/frlg/en/wild (emu).md

 _The most basic RNG in Gen 3_

 ## Requirements ?
-This is the basic setupd in order to RNG simple wild Pokemon in Fire Red / Leaf Green :
+This is the basic setup in order to RNG simple wild Pokemon in Fire Red / Leaf Green:
 - VBA-rr
 - Lua scripts for FRLG (available [here](https://projectpokemon.org/home/forums/topic/15187-gen-3-lua-scripts/?tab=comments#comment-127239) you'll need to copy the code, paste it to a notepad and rename the file into 'whatyouwant.lua')
 - Knowledge of how to deal with the Memory Viewer